Honeymoon phase is just about over as Bulls regime enters Season 3

 Hint: The honeymoon is just about over.

-This will be the third season for executive vice president of basketball operations Arturas Karnisovas and general manager Marc Eversley, and, on the surface, it should bring about even more excitement to an NBA scene that hasn’t been relevant since the former régime made the embarrassing mistake of thinking it was smarter than former coach Tom Thibodeau.
+This will be the third season for executive vice president of basketball operations Arturas Karnisovas and general manager Marc Eversley, and, on the surface, it should bring about even more excitement to an NBA scene that hasn’t been relevant since the old regime made the embarrassing mistake of thinking it was smarter than former coach Tom Thibodeau.

 And by the time John Paxson and Gar Forman made the erroneous decision to trade Jimmy Butler, trusting in their ability to undertake a rebuild in 2017, their job graves already were dug.